Jakub Jeřábek: Playing career

 As a free agent from the Stanley Cup-winning Capitals, Jeřábek was signed to a one-year contract with the Edmonton Oilers on 20 August 2018.
-Before starting the 2018–19 season, Jeřábek was traded to the St. Louis Blues for a conditional 6th-round draft pick in the 2020 NHL Entry Draft.
-He played in a single game with the Blues before he was placed on waivers and re-assigned to their AHL affiliate, the San Antonio Rampage, for the remainder of the season.
+Before starting the 2018–19 season, Jeřábek was traded to the St. Louis Blues for a conditional 6th-round draft pick in the 2020 NHL entry draft.
+He played in a single game with the Blues before he was placed on waivers and reassigned to their AHL affiliate, the San Antonio Rampage, for the remainder of the season.

 On 3 May 2019, as an impending free agent from the Blues, Jeřábek opted to leave the NHL and return on a one-year contract to Russian club, HC Vityaz of the KHL.
 Following two seasons with Vityaz Podolsk, Jeřábek left as a free agent and was signed to a one-year contract to continue in the KHL with HC Spartak Moscow on 29 July 2021.

 On 6 June 2022, as a free agent, Jeřábek opted to return to his native Czech Republic, returning to the ELH after six years in agreeing to a one-year contract with HC Oceláři Třinec.

 International play

-Jeřábek captained the junior Czech Republic team at the 2011 World Junior Championships and was the third-highest-scoring defenseman of the tournament, after Ryan Ellis and Dmitri Orlov.
+Jeřábek captained the junior Czech Republic team at the 2011 World Junior Championships and was the third-highest-scoring defenceman of the tournament, after Ryan Ellis and Dmitri Orlov.

+Personal life

+His father is former Czech soccer player Jaroslav Jeřábek.
+His sister is Czech international handball player Markéta Jeřábková.